apple1417/bl-sdk-mods/command_extensions/Readme.md

 ### Command Extensions v2
 - Complete rewrite for v3 sdk.
-- Added the `CE_NewCmd` command, for use in mod files that attempt to regsiter their own commands.
+- Added the `CE_NewCmd` command, for use in mod files that attempt to register their own commands.
 - Deprecated the `--suppress-exists` arg on `clone_bpd` and `clone`, existing uses are noop'd.
-While developing, you can use the `clone_dbg_suppress_exists` command instead, which supresses the warning for all clone commands.
+While developing, you can use the `clone_dbg_suppress_exists` command instead, which suppresses the warning for all clone commands.
 - Removed the `set_material` command.